 When the condition is caught early, treatment is effective at reducing or preventing damage to your sight.

 If you have diabetes and are concerned about your vision, please consultant your doctor.

 Retinal Screening in Swindon

-From 1 April 2017, EMIS Care will be providing our service for retinal screening in Swindon. you can find our more by heading to their website: https://www.emiscare.com/patients/diabetic-eye-screening/banes-swindon-wiltshire/
+NEC Care provides retinal screening in Swindon.
+You can find our more by heading to their website: https://neccare.necsws.com/your-local-provider/banes-swindon-wiltshire/

 - Read the patient information leaflet

 - FAQs on diabetic retinopathy

 - Read the RNIB’s information on diabetes-related eye conditions

 - Don’t let the light go out on your sight (NHS Diabetes)